 You don’t need to be paranoid during this time, just vigilantly relaxed.

 Put on Your Oxygen Mask as Soon as It Drops

 Airplane cabins are pressurized so you can breathe normally at 30,000 feet.
 When a cabin loses pressure, there’s so little air at high altitudes that getting oxygen to your bloodstream is next to impossible.
 That’s where oxygen masks come in.
 They pump pure oxygen into your nose and mouth so that you can get the air you need.

 In an event where the mask drops from above, put it on as soon as it drops.
 According to passenger studies, most folks think they can survive an hour without a mask after a plane loses pressure.
 You actually just have a few seconds.
 Just a few seconds of oxygen deprivation can cause mental impairment.
 If you want to get out of a malfunctioning airplane alive, you’ll want all your mental faculties intact when it lands/crashes.
 Also, follow the safety guidelines of securing your mask first before helping others secure theirs.
 You’re pretty much useless to others if you’re not getting oxygen to your brain.

 Assume Brace Position

-I always thought the brace positions were kind of silly.
-There’s no way that curling up in a ball would help you survive in a plane crash.
+The idea of brace positions might seem a little silly; there’s no way that curling up in a ball would help you survive a plane crash, right?
 But research has shown that brace positions do indeed up the chances of survival in an emergency crash landing.
 The positions help reduce the velocity of your head when it inevitably slams into the seat in front of you.
 Moreover, they help minimize limb flailing.

 Alright.
 The plane has crash landed and you’re still alive.
 Time to get to those exits as fast as you can.
 Remember, you only have 90 seconds.